Lemon and Raspberry are a match made in heaven in this moist and flavorful homemade Lemon Raspberry Swirl Pound Cake recipe!

 We gave it a little swirl here and there by lightly dragging the spatula through.

 You can use a disposable piping bag with the tip snipped away if you’d like, but we opted for a spoon.
-This lemony glaze gives us an added flavor boost, but even more, I love the look!
+This lemony glaze gives us a wonderful burst of flavor.

 We filled the center of the bundt cake with raspberries and dusted the cake with powdered sugar as a final touch!

 I love that you can easily detect both the lemon & raspberry in this recipe, and the flavors complement each other perfectly.
-Just look at this pretty slice!
+Just look at this slice.
+Flavor aside, I just love that beautiful swirl!
+It’s art on a plate ;0)

 - 1 cup (226g) (2 sticks) unsalted butter, softened ( do not soften in microwave)